 I didn't think we would see interchangeable lens cameras with a list price this low again.
 Kudos to Canon for pulling off this feat.
 This camera is a bargain for those requiring only basic features.

 Keeping a review of the incredibly feature-laden Canon EOS R100 concise but complete is a difficult balance to find, and this review is not a complete description of every feature available.
-Canon will publish an intimidatingly long but well-designed owner's manual (a link to the manual will be provided at the beginning of this review) that highlights all of the features found on this camera, explaining their use.
+Canon published an intimidatingly long (663 pages) but well-designed owner's manual (a link to the manual is provided at the beginning of this review) that highlights all of the features found on this camera, explaining their use.
 Read the manual, use the camera, repeat.

 Owning a Canon product gives you access to Canon support, and the support provided by Canon USA (minimally) is excellent.
 When I call for support, I get an intelligent person who sincerely wants to help me with my question or problem.
 Although I seldom need Canon repair service, it is fast and reliable.